Yiewsley: Padcroft College and Boys' Home

 The college building and nearly four acres of the grounds were sold to the London Diocesan Branch of the Church of England Temperance Society.
 The building was reopened in June 1902 as the Padcroft Boys' Home by Sir Albert de Rutzen, Chief Metropolitan Magistrate.
-The purpose of the home was to take in first-time offenders who had come before a magistrates' court and give them guidance, an education in handicraft and employment.
-It catered for approximately 45 boys at any given time and their ages ranged from 14 to 18 years old.
-The running of the home was transferred to the London Police Court Mission (LPCM).
-Writing of the Padcroft Boys' Home the 1918 LPCM brochure Saving the Lads stated that "958 of our Old Boys are serving in H. M. Forces, many have been mentioned in dispatches.
-One has won the V.C., five the D.C.M., five received Commissions."
-A relationship with the Pilkington Glass works in St Helens was developed.
-From 1912 to 1927 Pilkington ran a hostel in Ravenhead for Padcroft boys who then worked chiefly in glass tanks and kilns.
+Its purpose was to take in first-time offenders who had come before a magistrates' court and give them guidance, an education in handicraft, and employment.
+It catered for about 40 boys at a time, aged 14–18 years, and was run by the Society's London Police Court Mission (LPCM).
+On 27 October 1904, the building was largely destroyed by fire; everyone escaped.
+It was rebuilt, reopening in January 1906 after using temporary accommodation.
+Writing of the Padcroft Boys' Home, the 1918 LPCM brochure Saving the Lads stated that "958 of our Old Boys are serving in HM Forces, many have been mentioned in dispatches.
+One has won the VC, five the DCM, five received Commissions."
+A relationship with the Pilkington glass works in St Helens was developed.
+From 1912 to 1927, Pilkington ran a hostel in Ravenhead for Padcroft boys, who then worked chiefly with glass tanks and kilns.
 By 1919 over 200 boys had found work there.
-By December 1926, 5329 boys had been admitted to the Padcroft Boys' Home with 224 boys being admitted in 1926.
-In 1931 the establishment was being referred to as the Padcroft Probationary Home for Boys.
+Padcroft later became a remand home and a probation home.
 By its closure in February 1949, 7583 boys had passed through the home.

-The building was bought by Middlesex County Council as a community centre and was in use until the 1960s.
+The building was bought by Middlesex County Council as a community centre, and was in use into the 1960s, before being redeveloped.